 It is undeniable that technological advancement is accelerating.
 This massive movement had an impact on business and trade as well.
 Everything today cannot be avoided due to the use of technology and the internet, including buying and selling transactions conducted by the general public.
 The emergence of electronic commerce systems is a form of technological progress that is rapidly advancing.
 Businesspeople in Indonesia, particularly in Malang City, are attempting to establish an ecommerce site that offers online services with the assistance of information technology and the availability of an internet network.
 In Malang City, e-commerce is growing rapidly.
 According to the Malang City Cooperatives and Micro, Small and Medium Enterprise (MSME) Service, 30% of the existing 70,000 MSMEs were online in 2019.
 Furthermore, Malang City continues to support the entry of MSME products into the market.
 A dedicated team works around the clock and is in charge of market analysis.
 "MSMEs contribute to positive economic growth.
 Credit expansion is the indicator.
 Economic growth has reached 3.70 percent and is now approaching 4 percent."
-The online trade sector, or e-commerce, and fresh food products, that shows that e-commerce is a two-edged sword.
+The online trade sector, or e-commerce, and fresh food products, which experienced a 123% increase in transactions, contributed to this growth, according to the Mayor of Malang.
+He went on to say that the Malang City government's online trade policy is in line with the smart city concept, in which the infrastructure in the urban village is built with free internet.
+This is now resulting in improved regional performance.
+There has been some research that shows that e-commerce is a two-edged sword.
 Nugroho and Arijanto [1] explain that e-commerce has a variety of benefits, such as shorter transaction processes, attracting more customers, encouraging service provider creativity, lowering operational costs, and increasing customer satisfaction.
 Adoption of ecommerce can boost business performance by increasing online sales.
 According to Alzahrani [2], the adoption of e-commerce has an impact on the strategy of SMEs.
 The advent of ecommerce has altered business plans and strategies.
 According to the findings of Nurlinda and Fathimah's [3] research, the implementation of electronic commerce had a significant positive impact on the performance of MSMEs.
-The main reason that affects the implementation of electronic commerce is that business organizations can increase the quality and speed of service, make it easier to access information needs, and respond that through the online way business organizations will get more significant utility than conventional and can increase cost efficiency, which has a positive impact on increasing sales and profit.
-Furthermore, e-commerce services include market expansion, productivity enhancement, product and service customization, 24-hour trading, and knowledge exchange Alamro [4].
-According to Tiwari and Singh [5], one of the benefits of e-commerce is that it saves energy and time.
-These aspects, however, are also associated with negative consequences, such as pollution, waste of materials, resources, and energy.
-According to Tiwari and Singh [5], it is difficult to determine which impact is more dominant than e-commerce, whether it is a positive or negative impact.
-It all comes down to the Internet user and how they use it.
-If used properly, it will be beneficial to society; if not, it may be a reason to harm future generations.
+The main reason that affects the implementation of electronic commerce is that business organizations can increase the quality and speed of service, make it easier to access information needs, and respond that through the online way business organizations will get more